Melanie McFadyean: Journalism career (1970s–2000s)

-The focus of much of McFadyean's journalism was on refugees and asylum seekers, and she spoke of being initially inspired by her own family story: "My mother was a refugee from Nazi Germany.
+Much of McFadyean's journalism focused on refugees and asylum seekers, initially inspired by her own family story: "My mother was a refugee from Nazi Germany.
 She escaped but she had an aunt and an uncle who didn't, so I grew up with it, knowledge of refugees.
 But the thing that got me in to it was someone rang me up and asked if I had heard this story about children disappearing...
 I have worked as a teacher, as an agony aunt and always had an affiliation with children and the idea that they were going missing..."
-She wrote about the 2010 hunger strike by women detainees at the Yarl's Wood Immigration Removal Centre, a detention centre for foreign nationals prior to their deportation from the UK.
-McFadyean also highlighted other issues, such as foreign prisoners in British jails, the detention and deportation of child migrants, and whether Gulf War syndrome in soldiers was the result of exposure to chemical warfare agents.